joshuamkchoi1103/joshuamkchoi1103/README.md

 ### ✍️ Recent Highlights

-- 🔬 Researching ML-driven DPD algorithms in the UCSD RFIC Group
+- 🔬 Researching AI-driven DPD algorithms in the UCSD RFIC Group
-- 💼 Previously interned at **Northrop Grumman** (2023, 2024)
+- 💼 Previously interned at **Northrop Grumman** (2023, 2024) as a Software Engineering Intern
-- 📚 Preparing for grad school focused on AI/ML + RF
+- 📚 Preparing for grad school focused on AI/ML

 ---